Presidency of Dwight D. Eisenhower: South Asia

 The 1947 partition of British India created two new independent states, India and Pakistan.
 Indian Prime Minister Jawaharlal Nehru pursued a non-aligned policy in the Cold War, and frequently criticized U.S. policies.
 Largely out of a desire to build up military strength against the more populous India, Pakistan sought close relations with the United States, joining both the Baghdad Pact and SEATO.
 This U.S.–Pakistan alliance alienated India from the United States, causing India to move towards the Soviet Union.
 In the late 1950s, the Eisenhower administration sought closer relations with India, sending aid to stem the 1957 Indian economic crisis.
+The United States also participated in the World Agriculture Fair held in New Delhi in 1959, setting up one of the biggest pavilions at the fair, showcasing agricultural machinery and various packaged foods from the country.
+Eisenhower inaugurated the U.S. Pavilion along with Indian President Rajendra Prasad.
 By the end of his administration, relations between the United States and India had moderately improved, but Pakistan remained the main U.S. ally in South Asia.

 Latin America

 For much of his administration, Eisenhower largely continued the policy of his predecessors in Latin America, supporting U.S.-friendly governments regardless of whether they held power through authoritarian means.
 The Eisenhower administration expanded military aid to Latin America, and used Pan-Americanism as a tool to prevent the spread of Soviet influence.
 In the late 1950s, several Latin American governments fell, partly due to a recession in the United States.

-Cuba was particularly close to the United States, and 300,000 American tourists visited Cuba each year in the late 1950s.
+Cuba was particularly close to the United States outside the Windward Passage near the shores of Haiti under the administration of François Duvalier (Papa Doc), who came to power as the Haitian dictator in 1957, and 300,000 American tourists visited Cuba each year in the late 1950s.
 Cuban president Fulgencio Batista sought close ties with both the U.S. government and major U.S. companies, and American organized crime also had a strong presence in Cuba.
 In January 1959, the Cuban Revolution ousted Batista.
 The new regime, led by Fidel Castro, quickly legalized the Communist Party of Cuba, sparking U.S. fears that Castro would align with the Soviet Union.
 When Castro visited the United States in April 1959, Eisenhower refused to meet with him, delegating the task to Nixon.
 In the aftermath of the Cuban Revolution, the Eisenhower administration began to encourage democratic government in Latin America and increased economic aid to the region.
 As Castro drew closer to the Soviet Union, the U.S. broke diplomatic relations, launched a near-total embargo, and began preparations for an invasion of Cuba by Cuban exiles.